 - Blogging creates a dialogue with people, consumers.
 Creates more involved customers

-He mentioned that bloggers need to have passion for blogging and authority on the subject and also mentioned 5 ‘P’s to measure effectiveness of a blog – Purpose, Platform, Plan, Produce, Promote and Pitch.
+He mentioned that bloggers need to have a passion for blogging and authority on the subject and also mentioned 5 ‘P’s to measure the effectiveness of a blog – Purpose, Platform, Plan, Produce, Promote and Pitch.

-In the same session on influence of blogging Anaggh Desai discussed the social way of blogging.
+In the same session on the influence of blogging Anaggh Desai discussed the social way of blogging.
 He mentioned that a blogger may think – “Blog is a social way / My way or highway” but ultimately people will read only what they want to read.
-The blogs that have no feed for a long time, eventually dies.
+The blogs that have no feed for a long time eventually dies.
 He mentioned.

-This was another awesome session that gave much needed insight into blogging.
+This was another awesome session that gave much-needed insight into blogging.
 It created a purpose for new bloggers like me and the takeaways from this session will definitely motivate new bloggers to come up big way in blogging.

 The first session post-lunch was on blogging to publishing attended by Kiran Manrai and Ravi Subramanian.